Religion and drugs: Hinduism

-Soma (possibly Ephedra (plant))
+Soma

 Hinduism has a history of psychedelic usage going back to the Vedic period.
-The oldest scriptures of Hinduism Rigveda(1500 BCE), mentions ritualistic consumption of a divine psychedelic known as soma.
+The oldest scriptures of Hinduism such as Rigveda (1500 BCE), mention ritualistic consumption of a divine psychedelic known as soma.
 There are many theories about the recipe of Soma.
 Non-Indian researchers have proposed candidates including Amanita muscaria, Psilocybe cubensis, Peganum harmala and Ephedra sinica.
-According to recent philological and archaeological studies, and in addition, direct preparation instructions confirm in the Rig Vedic Hymns (Vedic period) Ancient Soma most likely consisted of Poppy, Phaedra/Ephedra (plant) and Cannabis.
+According to recent philological and archaeological studies, and in addition, direct preparation instructions confirm in the Rig Vedic Hymns (Vedic period) Ancient Soma most likely consisted of poppy, Phaedra/Ephedra and Cannabis.

 In the Vedas, the same word soma is used for the drink, the plant, and its deity.
 Drinking soma produces immortality (Amrita, Rigveda 8.48.3).
 Indra and Agni are portrayed as consuming soma in copious quantities.
-In the vedic mythology, Indra drank large amounts of soma while fighting the serpent demon Vritra.
-The consumption of soma by human beings is well attested in Vedic ritual.
+According to Hymn 1.32 of the Rigveda, Indra drank large amounts of Soma in his fight with the serpent demon Vritra.
+The consumption of Soma by human beings is well attested in Vedic rituals.

 The Rigveda (8.48.3) says:

 Ralph T.H.
 Griffith translates this as: